-- 5.1.3 Conditional Use Commission Site Plan Approval.
-The following uses are permissible as Commission Site Plan Approval uses in the B-1 Commercial Professional and Business Office District, subject to the standards and procedures established in Section 18.9: Commission Site Plan Approval:
+5.1.3 Conditional Use Commission Site Plan Approval.
+The following uses are permissible as Commission Site Plan Approval uses in the B-1 Commercial

+Professional and Business Office District, subject to the standards and procedures established in Section 18.10: Commission Site Plan Approval:

 - (a) Arboretum

 - (b) Swimming pool (outdoor)

 - (c) Ball field

 - (d) Tennis court (outdoor)

 - (e) Golf course

 - (f) Wildlife sanctuary

 - (g) Park or playground

-- (h) Dwellings, in combination with commercial uses, subject to the standards listed under Section 5.1.4: Mixed uses - (i) Riding academy - 5.1.4 Mixed uses.
-Mixed residential and commercial uses may be permissible as Commission Site Plan Approval uses in the (B-1) commercial professional and Business office district, subject to the standards and procedures established in Section 18.9: Commission Site Plan Approval, and subject to the following criteria: - (a) The commercial uses in the development may be limited in hours of operation, size of delivery trucks, and type of equipment - (b) The residential uses shall be designed so that they are compatible with the commercial uses - (c) Residential and commercial uses shall not occupy the same floor of a building - (d) Residential and commercial uses shall not share the same entrances - (e) The number of residential dwelling units shall be controlled by the dimensional standards of the B-1 district.
+- (h) Dwellings, in combination with commercial uses, subject to the standards listed under Section 5.1.4: Mixed uses - (i) Riding academy - (j) Gym/Fitness Center - 5.1.4 Mixed uses.
+Mixed residential and commercial uses may be permissible as Commission Site Plan Approval uses in the (B-1) commercial professional and Business office district, subject to the standards and procedures established in Section 18.10: Commission Site Plan Approval, and subject to the following criteria: - (a) The commercial uses in the development may be limited in hours of operation, size of delivery trucks, and type of equipment - (b) The residential uses shall be designed so that they are compatible with the commercial uses - (c) Residential and commercial uses shall not occupy the same floor of a building - (d) Residential and commercial uses shall not share the same entrances - (e) The number of residential dwelling units shall be controlled by the dimensional standards of the B-1 district.
 A dwelling unit density of .5 (1⁄2) dwelling units per 1,000 square feet of the gross floor area devoted to commercial uses, may be allowed (structures with less than 2,000 square feet devoted to commercial uses shall be allowed one dwelling unit).
-In no case, however, shall the overall dwelling unit density for a mixed-use project exceed 4 dwelling units per acre - (f) Building height shall not exceed three stories - (g) A minimum of 30 percent of the mixed-use development shall be maintained as open space.
-The following may be used to satisfy the open space requirements: areas used to satisfy water management requirements, landscaped areas, recreation areas, or setback areas not covered with impervious surface or used for parking (parking lot islands may not be used unless existing native vegetation is maintained) Open Space in accordance with the requirements of Article 17 Open Space, Landscaping, and Buffers.
+In no case, however, shall the overall dwelling unit density for a mixed-use project exceed 4 dwelling units per acre - (f) Building height shall not exceed three stories - (g) A minimum of 30 percent of the mixed-use development shall be maintained as Open Space in accordance with the requirements of Article 17 Open Space, Landscaping, and Buffers. - (h) The mixed commercial/residential structure shall be designed to enhance compatibility of the commercial and residential uses through such measures as, but not limited to, minimizing noise associated with

-- (h) The mixed commercial/residential structure shall be designed to enhance compatibility of the commercial and residential uses through such measures as, but not limited to, minimizing noise associated with commercial uses; directing commercial lighting away from residential units; and separating pedestrian and vehicular access ways and parking areas from residential units to the greatest extent possible, and - (i) Off-street parking spaces for the mixed residential and commercial uses shall be the sum total of the residential and commercial uses computed separately (See Article 15: Parking and Loading Requirements).
+- commercial uses; directing commercial lighting away from residential units; and separating pedestrian and vehicular access ways and parking areas from residential units to the greatest extent possible, and - (i) Off-street parking spaces for the mixed residential and commercial uses shall be the sum total of the residential and commercial uses computed separately (See Article 15: Parking and Loading Requirements).

 Maximum Height of Structure 35-Feet

-Maximum Height of Structure in Habitable Stories 21⁄2
+Maximum Height in Habitable Stories 2 1⁄2

 Minimum Front Yard 30-Feet

 Minimum Rear Yard 25-Feet

 Minimum Side Yards 15-Feet

-Minimum Lot Area 20,000 Square Feet
+Minimum Lot Area 20,000 Sc uare Feet

-Maximum Impervious Surface Ratio .60

 Minimum Lot Width at Building Line 80-Feet

-Minimum Lot Width at Street Line 60-Feet
+Maximum Ground Coverage Ratio .60